farazdagi/evict/README.md

 The choice of eviction policy can have a significant impact on the performance of the database or cache.
 Depending on the workload, some of these policies might work better than the others.

+This crate provides a set of eviction policies that can be used to manage the eviction process in caches, buffer pools etc. So, it doesn't provide any data structures to store the pages, instead it concentrates on providing a flexible and efficient implementation of the eviction policies that you can use when implementing such data structures.

 ## Usage

 Everything spins around the [`EvictionPolicy`](crate::EvictionPolicy) trait.
 It abstracts frame